-Do you have a son, daughter, or grandchild who is of B-Mitzvah age, but isn’t affiliated with a synagogue, possibly because there’s so much “bureaucracy” around the ritual and Jewish coming-of-age ceremony?
+Do you have a son, daughter, or grandchild who is of B-Mitzvah age, but isn’t affiliated with a synagogue?

 Then, you’ve come to the right place.

 Oh, you might be wondering why we call it “B-Mitzvah” instead of the more traditional “Bar or Bat”?
-Well, for one, it looks better and crisper than writing “Bar/Bat.”
+Well, for one, it looks crisper on the page.

-Rabbi Abe is an excellent educator and knows how to relate to children on their level.
-With many years of experience in the field, he will show your child why it’s important to mark the day and teach them the material they will need to accomplish this goal.
+Rabbi Abe is an excellent educator and knows how to relate to children (and adults) on their level (knowledge of Hebrew not required).
+With many years of experience in the field, he will show your child (or you) why it’s important to mark the day and teach them the necessary material to accomplish this goal.
+Lessons are very affordable, and will be taught live on Zoom in private sessions.

 Please reach out to Rabbi Abe if you’d like to learn more about our B-mitzvah program.